jessepav/lacygoill-wiki-backup/markdown/syntax.md

 Needless to say, this is easy to  forget, and is probably the single most common source of HTML validation errors in otherwise well-marked-up web sites.

-Markdown allows  you to use these  characters naturally, taking care  of all the necessary escaping for you.
+Markdown  lets you  use  these  characters naturally,  taking  care  of all  the necessary escaping for you.
 If  you use  an ampersand  as  part of  an  HTML entity,  it remains  unchanged;
 otherwise it will be translated into &amp;.